stacscan/stacs-ci/README.md

 used CI / CD systems.
 Currently, this repository supports:

 * Github Actions
+  * Fails the build on findings.
+  * Automatically annotates pull-requests with findings

+* Generic CI Systems
+  * Fails the build on findings.
+  * Outputs findings to the console in formatted plain-text.

 STACS is a [YARA](https://virustotal.github.io/yara/) powered static credential scanner which suports source code, binary file formats, analysis of nested archives, composable